tbenthompson/tbenthompson_site/content/post/maintaining_momentum.md

 * Find one or more close collaborators.
 This is my number one collaborative goal -- to find someone who is interested in working together on a daily basis.
 Not your typical weekly arms-length collaboration.
 I don't know if this goal is achievable.
 * Do projects **for** people.
 Facilitate other people's work as much as I can.
 Make it undeniably valuable for other people to seek me out and work with me.
 * Write a lot.
 I probably won't be publishing articles in journals, but even if I were, the 6-12 month publishing cadence is far too slow to rely completely on publications for communicating with other scientists.
 I'd prefer a feedback loop on the order of a week or two.
 I plan to use my website for my technical writing.
 * Email people on a regular basis.
 Cold emailing people.
 Build an email list that I use any time I write a new website post.
 Recruit hard for my email list.
 Should I become the guy-who-spams-his-website-posts-to-everyone?
 Is this a case of no publicity is bad publicity?
+I'm not sure.
 * Lots of video calls!
-Visit in person (once the pandemic is over) if people are in the northeast.
+Visit in person once the pandemic is over if people are in the northeast.

 ### Three pillars of good work